Tech-at-DU/React-Redux-Tetris-Tutorial/09-Organizing-Code.md

 ### 🤖 AI Prompts

+> "What is Math.random() and how deos it work?"

+> "If Math.random() only returns a number between 0.0 and 1.0 how can I get a range of random numbers like numbers 1 to 100? "

 > "Why use `Math.floor` instead of `Math.round` in a `random()` function?"

 > "How could you write a function that returns a random value from an array?"